rogersterling/SoundMind/plan.md

    - The persistent recording tab bar will be implemented as a fixed HTML/CSS component that remains across all views.

 2. Mobile Optimization:
-   - Use responsive design principles and Tailwind CSS to ensure the app looks and functions well on various mobile devices.
+   - Use responsive design principles and standard CSS to ensure the app looks and functions well on various mobile devices.
    - Implement touch events with JavaScript for sliding between views and deleting entries.
    - Optimize performance for mobile devices, considering factors like battery usage and data consumption.